Exciting facts about Raplamaa

 Raplamaa shares a place in the heart of Estonia with Järva County.
 Neither county has any sea or external borders.

-Raplamaa is, both literally and figuratively, a place for Latvians, where whole rivers originate, but also new thoughts and even schools of thought.
+Raplamaa is, both literally and figuratively, a place of springs, where whole rivers originate, but also new thoughts and even schools of thought.

 You can drive through Raplamaa in a short time along the Tallinn-Pärnu or Tallinn-Viljandi highway.
 However, the driver only needs to take a short detour to a side road and reach new discoveries step by step.